 - View your HECS-HELP balance online via the myGov website.
 You'll need to link your myGov account to the ATO to access your loan details.
 Once linked, you can view your balance online.

-How to Repay Your HECS-HELP Debt Through the Taxation System
+How HECS-HELP Repayments Are Made Through the Australian Tax System

 Compulsory Repayments

 When you start a new job, inform your employer that you have a HELP debt.
 This is done by ticking the appropriate box on the Tax Declaration Form you complete before starting work.Your employer will withhold additional tax from each pay to cover your estimated HECS-HELP debt liability based on your annual RI.
-This additional tax should cover your compulsory repayment.
+This additional withholding is intended to help cover your compulsory repayment.

 Note: Your employer only withholds additional tax based on the income they pay you.
 They won't consider other income sources, such as from second jobs or investments.
 Therefore, you may need to make a top-up payment when you lodge your tax return.